dhenson/dhenson/README.md

 ### Greetings and best wishes!
 I'm Dave Henson, aka [dhenson][website]

 ## I'm a Father, Developer, Data Specialist, Teacher and Creative Technologist.
-- I'm currently working on automation, monitoring and security software for a solar farm off grid.
+- I'm currently working on automation, monitoring and security software for an off grid solar farm named Tarantula Flats.
 - I'm currently studying room acoustics and audio engineering best practices.
 - I'm currently getting refocused on reading:  The Brothers Karamazov.
 (What an incredible book!)
 - 2024 goals: Create a series of products I'm proud of that give me some financial freedom.